Sridhar-s-12/Ecsploitable/README.md

 A Private Lab Environment for Learning & Practicing EthicalHacking that Match RealWorld Scenerios, In a Safe Environment [using NAT or Host-Only Adaptor]

+Ecsploitablewin   - Based on Windows8.1
+Ecsploitableubntu - Based on Ubuntu (Lightweight)

 ## Features
 - Preconfigured virtual machine for penetration testing.
 - Simulates real-world vulnerabilities such as SQL Injection, XSS, buffer overflows, and more.